nonlinearjunkie/hot-topics-analyzer/README.md

 Finally, we will develop a dashboard to view the analysis done above.

+## Approach:

+### Task-1 (Topics Extraction):
+I have used following steps to extract top 5 trending topics in a city:

+1. Geolocation Fetching: Converts the city name into geographical coordinates (latitude and longitude) by making an API request to a geolocation endpoint provided by WorldNews API.
+This is critical for ensuring that the news fetched is geographically relevant.

+2. News Gathering: Fetches news headlines based on the city's geolocation and predefined criteria such as the number of news items, language, and the radius from the city center.

+3. Trending Topics Extraction Using LLM: We generate a prompt for the OpenAI model by listing the fetched news headlines.
+This prompt is designed to guide the AI in identifying the most relevant topics from the headlines.
+We then submit the constructed prompt to the OpenAI model and then process the response from Open AI model to extract a list of the top 5 trending topics.

+### Task-2 (Gather relevant discussions):

+Here, we gather relevant discussions happening on trending topics extracted in task-1 from social media.

+Steps Involved:

+1. Discussion Gathering: Fetches Reddit submissions based on a search keyword.
+We store title, content and comment of each reedit submission for futher analysis.
+While fetching comments, we build a comment chain for each comment that includes all the parent comments for a comment, to maintain the context of each comment.
+2. Content Summarization: For lengthy submission texts, a summarization prompt is created and sent to OpenAI's model to obtain a concise version of the submission content, making it easier to analyze and understand.
+3. Viewpoint Generation: For each comment chain, a prompt is constructed that includes the submission's title and content along with the hierarchical comments.
+This prompt is used to generate a sentence representing the viewpoint of the last comment in the chain, considering the context provided by the submission and preceding comments.

+### Task-3 (Analyze gathered information)

+It analyzes all the gathered information. i have done three major analysis of the gathered information:
+1. Summarization: Summarized the information in all the discussion gathered for a specific topic, also summarized information gathered in each discussion.

+2. Sentiment analysis of discussion points: For each discussion gathered for a topic, I have summarized sentiment information indicating what percentage of discussions have positive, negative and neutral sentiment.
+The information is presented in the frontend using a pie chart.

+3. Organizing discussion points with similar viewpoints and getting count of discussion points in each cluster.
+The information is presented in the frontend using a bar chart.

+### Task-4(Build a small front-end to display your analyzed information)

+For this I have built a frontend using HTML, CSS and JavaScript which takes the city name as input and sends a request to backend server made using FastAPI to fetch the required information.

+To minimize redundant data processing,the system uses JSON files stored in a data directory for caching information about cities, topics, and discussions.
+When a request for topics in a city is received, the system checks if the data is already cached.
+If not, or if the data is outdated (older than a week), it triggers the data gathering and analysis process.

 ## Installation

 Before you begin, make sure you have `Python 3.8+` installed on your system